TristanCantatGaudin/rainbowprint/README.md

 # rainbowprint

+I built this repository as a template showing a simple installable Python package.
+The package can only done one pretty useless thing: apply a `matplotlib` color gradient to a string and print it to the screen.
+Example:

 <img src="docs/example1.png" width="500" />

-The most basic structure with the absolute minimum for the package to be installable:
+The most basic structure for the package to be installable is:

 	rainbowprint/
 	├── pyproject.toml